 There are no hard and fast rules or easy fixes for planning permission in the Green Belt – each case is very reliant on its individual context, the design, the impact, and on the council’s approach to these different factors.
 Projects like Haseley Manor in Warwick and Longford Marina near Coventry depend on these subtleties.
 And this is when you need planning experts.

-Why you need green belt experts like
+Why you need green belt experts

 Our experience as Green Belt architects covers the West Midlands, because we’ve worked in the area for over twenty years and have got to know how the local councils work and where the ‘wiggle room’ is.